LILO: Bayesian Optimization with Natural Language Feedback: Related Work

-Classic BO methods~\citep{shahriari2015taking,frazier2018tutorial} combine a probabilistic surrogate model -- typically a GP -- with an acquisition function that balances exploration and exploitation. \emph{Preference learning} extends this idea to settings where explicit numerical objectives are unavailable and instead only preferential feedback (e.g. in form of pairwise or comparative judgments) can be obtained from a decision maker.
-The seminal work of~\citet{chu2005preference} introduced GP preference learning with a probit likelihood to model noisy pairwise data. \citet{gonzalez2017preferential} formalized preferential BO, providing algorithms and guarantees for optimization from pairwise comparisons. \citet{lin2022preference} extended this idea with \emph{Bayesian optimization with preference exploration}, where DMs provide feedback on hypothetical outcomes of experiments in order to best learn the DM's utility function.
-This decision-theoretic policy, Expected Utility of the Best (EUBO), had been extended to the best-out-of-k selection in \citet{astudillo23qeubo}.
-Connections to dueling and multi-dueling bandits, made for instance by \citet{sui2017multi}, highlight links between kernelized BO and bandit feedback.
-Together, these methods demonstrate principled approaches to preference-guided optimization, but rely on rigidly structured feedback (pairwise or best-of-$k$ comparisons), limiting their ability to exploit natural language feedback that is both more expressive and natural for human decision makers.
+\textbf{Preferential Bayesian Optimization.} Classic BO methods~\citep{shahriari2015taking,frazier2018tutorial} combine a probabilistic surrogate model, typically a GP, with an acquisition function that balances exploration and exploitation.
+Preference learning extends this paradigm to settings where numerical utilities are unavailable and only relative judgments can be obtained from a DM.
+Early work by \citet{chu2005preference} introduced GP-based preference learning with a probit likelihood for noisy pairwise comparisons, while \citet{gonzalez2017preferential} formalized preferential BO and established convergence guarantees.
+Subsequent extensions explored other querying strategies, including eliciting preferences over hypothetical outcomes~\citep{lin2022preference} and best-of-$k$ or multi-dueling formulations~\citep{sui2017multi,astudillo23qeubo}.
+Together, these methods provide a principled foundation for preference-guided optimization, but they rely on rigidly structured feedback.
+In practice, however, DMs may want to express their preferences in natural language, conveying high-level goals, tradeoffs, and qualitative constraints that are difficult to capture through conventional feedback formats.
+In contrast to these works, \LILO leverages free-form natural language feedback as its primary interface, while retaining a GP surrogate and acquisition-driven optimization over continuous search spaces.